Sabina Mazo

-Sabina Mazo Isaza (born March 25, 1997) is a Colombian mixed martial artist who competed in the Flyweight (MMA) and Bantamweight (MMA) division in the Ultimate Fighting Championship (UFC).
-She is a two time flyweight Legacy Fighting Alliance (LFA) champion.
-On August 4, 2023, she became the current LFA women's strawweight champion.
-She started a podcast with the premier episode of Café con Mazo being released on On September 5, 2023.
+Sabina Mazo Isaza (born 25 March 1997) is a Colombian mixed martial artist who competed in the Flyweight (MMA) and Bantamweight (MMA) divisions in the Ultimate Fighting Championship (UFC).
+She is a two-time flyweight Legacy Fighting Alliance (LFA) champion.
+On 4 August 2023, she became the current LFA women's strawweight champion.

 Background

 Mazo was born in Medellín, Colombia, but moved with her family to Florida, United States, as a baby.
-After three years in United States, the family returned to Medellín where she eventually grew up.
-Without any preceding interest in martial arts, Mazo begun training Brazilian jiu-jitsu in Colombia at the age of fifteen.
+After three years in United States, the family returned to Medellín, where she eventually grew up.
+Without any preceding interest in martial arts, Mazo began training in Brazilian jiu-jitsu in Colombia at the age of fifteen.
 Soon after she picked up boxing and continued towards mixed martial arts.

 Mixed martial arts career

 Early career

-Sabina Mazo was the two time Legacy Fighting Alliance flyweight champion and amassed a record of 6–0 prior to the signing by the UFC.
+Mazo was the two-time Legacy Fighting Alliance flyweight champion and amassed a record of 6–0 prior to the signing by the UFC.

 Ultimate Fighting Championship

-Sabina Mazo made her promotional debut against Maryna Moroz on March 30, 2019, at UFC on ESPN 2.
+Mazo made her promotional debut against Maryna Moroz on 30 March 2019, at UFC on ESPN 2.
 She lost the fight via unanimous decision.

-Mazo faced Shana Dobson on August 17, 2019, at UFC 241.
+Mazo faced Shana Dobson on 17 August 2019, at UFC 241.
 She won the fight via unanimous decision.

-Mazo next faced JJ Aldrich on January 18, 2020, at UFC 246.
+Mazo next faced JJ Aldrich on 18 January 2020, at UFC 246.
 She won the fight by split decision.

-Mazo faced Justine Kish on September 12, 2020, at UFC Fight Night 177.
+Mazo faced Justine Kish on 12 September 2020, at UFC Fight Night 177.
 She won the fight via a rear-naked choke submission in round three.

-Mazo faced Alexis Davis in a bantamweight bout on February 27, 2021, at UFC Fight Night 186.
+Mazo faced Alexis Davis in a bantamweight bout on 27 February 2021, at UFC Fight Night 186.
 She lost the fight via unanimous decision.

-Mazo faced Mariya Agapova on October 9, 2021, at UFC Fight Night 194.
+Mazo faced Mariya Agapova on 9 October 2021, at UFC Fight Night 194.
 She lost the fight via rear-naked choke in round three.

-Mazo was scheduled to face Mandy Böhm on March 12, 2022, at UFC Fight Night 203.
+Mazo was scheduled to face Mandy Böhm on 12 March 2022, at UFC Fight Night 203.
 However, Böhm withdrew from the bout and was replaced by Miranda Maverick.
 Mazo lost the fight via rear-naked choke in round two.

 After completing her contract with her last bout, she was not offered a new contract.

 Post UFC

-In her first bout after UFC release, Mazo faced Sandra Lavado to regain the LFA Women's Flyweight Championship on August 4, 2023 at LFA 164, winning the title and bout via unanimous decision.
+In her first bout after UFC release, Mazo faced Sandra Lavado to regain the LFA Women's Flyweight Championship on 4 August 2023 at LFA 164, winning the title and bout via unanimous decision.